The FAFSA (Free Application for Federal Student Aid) is the application for all federal and state financial aid.

 Part-time and full-time undergraduates may be eligible.

-Students' Pell Grants are adjusted to reflect changes in enrollment status if made prior to the 5th week of classes.
+Pell Grants amounts are adjusted to reflect changes in enrollment status, if made prior to the 5th week of classes.

 After the 5th week of classes, Pell Grant amounts will not be adjusted based on subsequent changes to enrollment statuses (i.e.-course load).